gnachman/iTerm2/README.md

 Works with MacVim, Textmate and BBedit (it searches for editor in that order)

+## Operation
+* Command + Click opens the file if it is text in MacVim/Textmate/BBedit, otherwise opens with associated program.
+* Command + Drag gives you a file handle you can drop on any app that supports drag and drop (pretty much everything).
+* Command + Option + Click on a directory does `cd <path>; ls`

 ## Customisation
 If you don't use MacVim, Textmate or BBedit or if you want write specific parsers, you can have the path sent to an external script of